longduoduo112/youtu-agent/utu/practice/README.md

 The built-in math verification function is already provided in `utu/practice/verify/math.py`.

 **Step 3.
 Prepare Configurations**:
-Use the built-in math agent, evaluation and practice configurations, i.e., `configs/agents/practice/math_agent.yaml`, `configs/eval/math/*.yaml` and `configs/practice/math_reasoning.yaml`, respectively.
+For `deepseek-chat` LLM from DeepSeek official API, you can use the built-in math agent, evaluation and practice configurations, i.e., `configs/agents/practice/math_agent.yaml`, `configs/eval/math/*.yaml` and `configs/practice/math_reasoning.yaml`, respectively.
+Note that for different LLMs, the optimal configurations may vary.
+You can try to modify these configuration accordingly.

 **Step 4.
 Evaluating Baseline**:
 Use the built-in math evaluation configuration.